 - 1. The full BIM object code shall be a continuous string with no spaces. - 2.
-The full BIM object code parts shall be combined using hyphens (-) to form the continuous string.

-- 3. The Bridge Information System (BIS) number shall be provided by Transport and Main Roads.
-The department acknowledges the BIS number may not be available due to the following: - a) the development of the bridge BIM model may be for concept planning, business case development, or preliminary design stages, where BIS numbers are generally generated for these stages - b) the BIS number may be provided after the bridge design has well progressed - c) in large projects where, in instances, the BIS number is generated upon the completion of the project, and bridges are identified with internal project numbers such as, BR01, BR02 etc.
+The full BIM object code parts shall be combined using hyphens (-) to form the continuous string. - 3.
+The BIS structure identification number shall be provided by Transport and Main Roads.
+The department acknowledges the BIS structure identification number may not be available due to the following: - a) the development of the bridge BIM model may be for concept planning, business case development, or preliminary design stages - b) the BIS structure identification number may be provided after the bridge design has well progressed, and - c) in large projects where, in instances, the BIS structure identification number is generated upon the completion of the project, and bridges are identified with internal project numbers such as, BR01, BR02, etc.

-In these scenarios, a generic place holder is acceptable to be used for the bridge BIS number part of the object identification string, such as, BR01, BR02etc.
-It is the responsibility of the design consultant developing the bridge BIM model to ensure the place holder can be easily and seamlessly amended to the BIS number.
+In these scenarios, a generic place holder is acceptable to be used for the bridge BIS structure identification number part of the object identification string, such as, BR01, BR02, etc. It is the responsibility of the design consultant developing the bridge BIM model to ensure the place holder can be easily and seamlessly amended to the BIS structure identification number.